isomerpages/mol-services/_servicebundles/00c-ballot.md

 You can buy a flat via the following modes of [sale](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/bto-sbf).

-*Tip: Note that these are updated on a quarterly basis*
+*Note that these are updated on a quarterly basis*

 #### [Build-To-Order/ Sale of Balance Flats](https://hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/bto-sbf)